adsforce/docs/docs/en/sdk-integrations/quick-start/Android/README.md

 ### **DeepLink**

-If you want to know the `deeplink` information , you can call the following code to get the user's `deeplink` information after initialization.
+If you want to know the `OneLink` information , you can call the following code to get the user's `OneLink` information after initialization.

     AdsforceSdk.getOneLink(getApplicationContext(), new AdsforceOneLinkCallback() {
                         @Override